By Nathan Hughes, President Shipware/SIB/InFuse Global

 Lack of data: Shipping carriers don’t standardize pricing or offer transparency.
 Instead, they negotiate independent contracts with every client, keeping you in the dark about what your competitors are spending.
 Relying on your own operational KPIs and expense data isn’t enough when you don’t fully understand the complexity of your contracts, how pricing is set, or where there’s room for improvement.
 Negotiating lower rates based on your last contract may seem like a win, but if your rates were too high, to begin with, you aren’t getting best-in-class pricing.

 Lack of resources: You may be hit with accessorial surcharge fees or be eligible for refunds you’re unaware of.
-When your company ships hundreds or thousands of small parcels per day, manually auditing parcels is unrealistic.
+When your company ships hundreds or thousands of small parcels per day, manual parcels auditing is unrealistic.
 Most organizations lack the time or staff to manually monitor invoices, audit fees, and surcharges and pinpoint errors or overcharges.

 Lack of expertise: Do you know how to analyze a proposed shipping contract effectively, or which elements are (and are not) negotiable?
 Unless you’re well-versed in shipping contract negotiation best practices and how to incorporate enforceable SLAs, chances are you’re leaving money on the table.
 If you’re looking for regional carriers, such as third-party logistics (3PLs), to enhance your organizational agility, you may be choosing from hundreds or even thousands of options.